Your education starts here

 3 years full-time

-Alongside rigorous academic study, you'll gain valuable skills and experience with a range of opportunities for placements and volunteering.
+Alongside rigorous academic study, you'll gain valuable skills and experience with opportunities for placements and volunteering.
 Your studies will inform and guide you, giving you practice applying educational theory to real-world situations.

 This course will not qualify you as a teacher.
-However, it is good preparation for a range of postgraduate initial teacher training courses.
+However, it is good preparation for postgraduate study, including teacher training courses and educational research.

 Gain classroom experience alongside your course with our York Students in Schools programme